The Octagon (Birmingham): History

-Design and Features
+Design and features

 The building’s octagonal form was developed by Glenn Howells Architects to maximise daylight, views and spatial efficiency.
 Each of the eight equal facets offers a generous 13 metre frontage to the apartments.
 Internally, the arrangement places the building core centrally, with radial distribution of services and efficient structural form.

 The facade features high-performance glazing, and is designed to respond to the surroundings of the Jewellery Quarter and the city-centre ridge.
 Its site is at the northern gateway of the Paradise site, overlooking Chamberlain Square and Summer Row.

 The tower is constructed in reinforced concrete, framed by an aluminium and glazed facade and finished in neutral tones to complement Birmingham’s historic Civic Quarter and Jewellery Quarter architecture.
 The design references the city’s industrial geometry while delivering a contemporary residential landmark.

 The building contains 364 one-, two-, and three-bedroom apartments, including a proportion of affordable units.
 Amenities include a residents’ lounge, co-working spaces, private dining rooms, gym and wellness facilities, concierge services, and retail space at ground level.
-The top floors offer premium apartments with panoramic views across the West Midlands.
+The top floors offer premium apartments with panoramic views across the city.
 Each floor typically accommodates eight apartments, one per facet, ensuring that all homes receive direct natural light and outward views.

-Significance and Impact
+Significance and impact

 At 155 metres, The Octagon is the tallest building in Birmingham and the tallest octagonal residential tower in the world.
 Its completion represents a major milestone for the city’s high-rise housing market and reinforces Birmingham’s position as a centre for design innovation outside London.

 The Octagon contributes significantly to the Paradise estate’s mixed-use regeneration vision, which integrates offices, leisure, retail, and residential components within new public squares and pedestrian routes.
 The tower also reflects broader shifts in urban policy promoting sustainable, high-density living in city centres.
 It has been cited by local leaders as a catalyst for further investment and an architectural statement of Birmingham’s modern identity.

 The Octagon has been widely covered in architectural and local media, with praise for its bold form and engineering achievement.
 Its completion marks a new phase of city-centre residential development, and it has quickly become one of the most recognisable elements of the Birmingham skyline.
 The building’s design is expected to influence future tall-building proposals within the city and across the wider West Midlands region.